 February 18, 8:00pm: Deadline to register to vote in the Town election.
 Voter registration information is available on the Town website:

-March 8, 5:00pm: Deadline to apply for a mail-in absentee or early ballot.
+March 8, 5:00pm: Deadline to apply for a mail-in absentee ballot.
 If you know you’ll be out of town or otherwise unable to vote on Election Day, you can vote via mail-in ballot.
-Applications are available through the Town Clerk’s office.
+Applications are available through the Town Clerk’s office and through the Secretary of State’s website (in English, Spanish, Khmer, and Chinese).
 Ballots can be mailed or cast in person at Town Hall during regular business hours, up to noon on the day before Election Day.

 March 12: Town Election.
 Polls are open from 8:00am to 6:00pm at the John Glenn Middle School gymnasium, 99 McMahon Road.